Garden Pods FAQ'S

 On the morning of your pod installation, the team will arrive at approx..
 7am – 8am.
 They will bring all the parts to the area where the garden pod is to be built and then they will build it part by part.
 As long as the entrance to the build site is the width of a standard single door, we will be able to get each part in without any issue.

-Delivery Installation and VAT are included in the price for *mainland UK customers – the only elements of work you would need to budget for is the preparation of the hardstanding base and the cost of an electrician to hook your pod up to your mains. *For Scottish Highlands, Scottish Islands, Isles of Scilly, Channel Islands, Isle of Wight, Isle of Man or any other outer lying areas of the UK we will need to quote you the cost to get our team to your address - just email us or give us a call.
+*For Scottish Highlands, Scottish Islands, Isles of Scilly, Channel Islands, Isle of Wight, Isle of Man or any other outer lying areas of the UK we will need to quote you the cost to get our team to your address - just email us or give us a call.

 It’s important that the pods are installed on a level hardstanding base (if there is a small incline for rainwater to run off or if you have slightly uneven flagstones, don’t worry - we can work with that).
 The hardstanding can be level paving, flagstones, brick, concrete, decking, composite decking, tiles etc. If you are unsure please call us anytime on 07940 831707 so we can offer advice.